trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 ^^^^^^^^^^^^^^^^

 You can use :doc:`/sql/analyze` statements in Trino to populate the table statistics in Delta Lake.
-Number of distinct values (NDV) statistics are supported, while Minimum value, maximum value, and null value count statistics are not supported.
+Data size and number of distinct values (NDV) statistics are supported, while Minimum value, maximum value, and null value count statistics are not supported.
 The :doc:`cost-based optimizer
 </optimizer/cost-based-optimizations>` then uses these statistics to improve